ewels/rich-codex/docs/config/tweaks.md

 By default, if any output is truncated a line will be printed: `[..truncated..]`.
 You can customise this text using `--truncated-text` / `TRUNCATED_TEXT` / `truncated_text`.
 Set it to `None` to omit the line completely.

+## Trimming content

+You can clean off unwanted content based on a string pattern match using `--trim-after` / `TRIM_AFTER` / `trim_after`.

+Set it to a string - if that string is found in the input, no more lines will be printed after that.

+No `truncated_text` is shown for this method currently (could be added if anyone wants it).